avremel/lucene/README.md

 The vector model views both the query and the searchable documents as a vector on a mullti-dimensional graph.

+Each axis of the graph represents a term and the value of the axis is the weight of the term within the doc or query.

 ### TD*IDF
 Terminology